2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Since bacterial abundance is highest in age group 25, I was curious to find out how much diversity is seen in this group.
 I constructed Figure 3 to find out the diversity in age group 25.
 In age group 25 years old Acientobactor is the largest class followed by Bacilli.

 In age group 33 and 36 , abundance of sequences is shown in Figure 4 and Figure 5 respectively.
 Majority of Sequences found in age group 33 years old are Actinobacteria following Baccilli, Chlororplast, Garmmaproteobactera.
-In age 36, Actinobacteri, Baccili and Clostriia are the top three highest counts in that order.
+In age 36, Actinobacteria, Baccili and Clostriia are the top three highest counts in that order.

 ``` r
 # Be sure to install these packages before running this script